 The Step-by-Step Body Donation Process

-Navigating the body donation process requires proactive planning.
-Unlike organ donation, which is often handled via a driver’s license designation, whole-body donation involves specific legal and medical steps.
+The body donation process requires planning ahead.
+Unlike organ donation, which is often handled through a driver's license designation, whole-body donation involves separate legal and medical steps.

 Step 1: Selection and Pre-Registration